They're cool, crunchy, tangy, delicious, AND they're homemade

 - 1 tbsp. sea salt

 - 4 cups cucumber spears, or slices, however, you want to cut your cucumbers

 - 3 cloves of garlic

 - 1 tsp. peppercorns

 - Wash and dry the cucumbers.
 Trim away the blossom or stem end of the cucumber and then slice them.

 - Add water, vinegar, and sea salt together in a saucepan over high heat and bring to a boil.
 Remove from the heat and cool completely.

-- Pour the cooled vinegar mixture over cucumbers and other ingredients that are in the jar.
-Seal container with lid and refrigerate for 3 days.
+- Pour the cooled vinegar mixture over the cucumbers and other ingredients that are in the jar.
+Seal the container with a lid and refrigerate for 3 days.